Let’s explore the basics of OCR technology and its benefits for your clients' digital transformation.

 By characters, we mean any composition of pixels or lines and curves that form the letter.
-Good thing about the technology: it works both with typed fonts and handwritten letters.
+The good thing about the technology: it works both with typed fonts and handwritten letters.

-OCR uses the combination of hard and software.
-Optical scanner helps to make the digital image.
-While OCR software identifies letters on this image and puts them into words.
+OCR uses a combination of hard and software.
+An optical scanner helps make the digital image, and OCR software identifies the letters and puts them into words.

 This method works by identifying the character as a whole.
-We can identify a line of text by looking for rows of white pixels with rows of black pixels in between.
+A line of text is determined by looking for rows of white pixels with rows of black pixels in between.
 In the same way, we can see where an individual character begins and ends.

-Recognition software converted the image file with the characters into a binary matrix: white pixels are 0s and black pixels are 1s.
+Recognition software converts the image file with the characters into a binary matrix: white pixels are 0s, and black pixels are 1s.
 Then it matches the character with the specific letter of the font.

-The next step was to enhance OCR accuracy.
-Later, artificial intelligence was being used for this.
+The next step uses artificial intelligence to enhance OCR accuracy.

-You know, it’s pretty easy to take words on your computer screen and put them on a physical sheet of paper – just click print, and you will have a document in your hands a few moments later.
+It is easy to transfer words on your computer screen on a physical sheet of paper – click print, and you will have a document in your hands a few moments later.

-But going in the opposite direction – moving a scanned paper document into your PC is actually a bit more difficult.
-Obviously, scanners are not so hard to operate, but they basically make just a digital image of the document and save it to your computer.
-This image is usually not very crisp due to the file compression and dust in your scanner.
+But going in the opposite direction – moving a scanned paper document into your PC is a bit more complicated.
+Scanners are not hard to operate, but they make just a digital image of the document and save it to your computer.
+This image is usually not very crisp due to your scanner's file compression and dust.

-But the most important thing is that you can't edit scanned documents with your favorite word processor.
-It happens because the scanner doesn't recognize each individual character.
+But most importantly, you can't edit scanned documents with your favorite word processor.
+It happens because the scanner doesn't recognize each character.